Cheng-aron/Codes-for-the-Article-NPMAG-/README.md

 *Note: The field survey was conducted in an area with a concealed sulfide deposit in Jilin Province, China.
 As the area belongs to a commercial mining right, true geographic coordinates of the survey lines are withheld due to confidentiality requirements.*

 ## 💻 Repository Content (Codes)
-This GitHub repository provides the MATLAB scripts implementing the operator/algorithm proposed in the article:
+This GitHub repository provides the MATLAB scripts implementing the operator/algorithm proposed in the article.

 ## 📊 Dataset Access (Zenodo)